 "I—it's not what it looks like," he gritted.
 "I've got things to explain, but really, this is not the time."

 "Selling your invention to a Muggle-hater.
 What could you expect?"

 Bea stared at him, barely able to grasp the conversation.
-Who was telling the truth?
-What did the truth even mean?
 "Is it true?"